 Toronto City Council approves a motion to create the Public Markets Action Plan to be brought back to City Council in 2025.

-The third annual Public Markets Week continues to build on the successes of previous years.
+The second annual Public Markets Week occured followed again in 2025.
+Public Markets Week continues to build on the successes of previous years.

 Current: Public Markets Action Plan Completion